privacyint/website-guides/guide-steps/chrome-decentraleyes.md

 <!-- omnipresent on the web, have the capability to track your behaviour. -->

 Decentraleyes is a browser add-on used for local content delivery network (CDN) emulation, that protects your privacy by evading large CDNs.
-In this guide, you'll learn how to install Decentraleyes on Chrome (and derivates) to prevent CDNs from tracking your online activity.
+In this guide, you'll learn how to install Decentraleyes on Chrome (and derivatives) to prevent CDNs from tracking your online activity.

 # Body #